15 Outrageous facts about Aussie animals you can see in the wild near Melbourne

 These amazing animals, dubbed ‘bush bulldozers’, even have a backwards pouch so no dirt flies into the pouch and on top of their baby when they are digging burrows.

-We take our guests mountain biking along riverside tracks to a secret spot where we often see wombats on our Sunrise Wildlife Adventure and Sunset Wildlife & Winery Adventure (coming soon!).
+We take our guests mountain biking along riverside tracks to a secret spot where we often see wombats on our Wild Melbourne Sunrise Adventure.
+We have also spotted these legends on our Peninsula Paddle, Pinot & Pools (Mornington Peninsula).

 4. Researchers Only Recently Discovered a New Species Of Dolphin In Melbourne